brimdata/zed/docs/language/search-syntax/README.md

 conn  2018-03-24T17:33:05.415532Z Cy3R5w2pfv8oSEpa2j 10.47.8.19   49376     10.128.0.214 443       tcp   -       202.457994  4862366    1614249    S1         -          -          0            ShAdtttDTaTTTt   7280      10015980      6077      3453020       -
 ```

-The same operators also work when comparing characters in `string`-type values, such as this search that finds DNS requests that were issued for hostnames at the high end of the alphabet.
+The same approach can be used to compare characters in `string`-type values,
+such as this search that finds DNS requests that were issued for hostnames at
+the high end of the alphabet.

 #### Example:
 ```zq-command